thewchan/uxf/README.md

 When one or more tables are used each one's _TType_ (table type) must be defined at the start of the `.uxf` file.
 A _TType_ begins with an `=` sign followed by a table name, followed by one or more fields.
-A field consists of a name optionally followed by a type (here only names are given).
+A field consists of a name optionally followed by a `:` and then a type (here only names are given).
 Both table and field names are user chosen and must consist of an initial capital letter followed by 0-59 letters, digits, or underscores.
 (If whitespace is wanted one convention is to use underscores in their place.)

 Once we have a _TType_ we can use it.